internet-golf/internet-golf/client-sdk/docs/DeployContainerInputBody.md

 ### NewDeployContainerInputBody

-`func NewDeployContainerInputBody(containerName string, internalAppPort int64, registryUrl string, url string, ) *DeployContainerInputBody`
+`func NewDeployContainerInputBody(imageName string, internalAppPort int64, registryUrl string, url string, ) *DeployContainerInputBody`

 NewDeployContainerInputBody instantiates a new DeployContainerInputBody object This constructor will assign default values to properties that have it defined,